 CloudFlare will automatically procure and manage a SSL-certificate for your domain.
 These certificates are required to protect the data transmitted to and from your site, and are typically expensive and require a complex purchase and setup process.
 CloudFlare automates that process and provides an SSL certificate free of charge, but this process also may take up to 24 hours to complete.

-If your name server configuration updates before your CloudFlare SSL certificates are ready you may find that your site is accessible via your custom but with an SSL certificate warning/error.
+If your name server configuration updates before your CloudFlare SSL certificates are ready you may find that your site is accessible via your custom domain but with an SSL certificate warning/error.
 This error should go away as soon as the automated SSL certificate installed process is completed.

 As always, if you have questions or need help with any of these setup steps, our Customer Happiness team is ready and waiting to provide assistance at firstname.lastname@example.org.